pbhadrashette/humam-digital-library/README.md

 3. Express validates request data, applies member or admin authorization, and executes Mongoose queries.
 4. MongoDB stores users, books, borrow records, favorites, notifications, and admin activity logs.
 5. Borrowing changes a book from `Available` to `Borrowed` and creates a 14-day borrow record.
-6. Returning a book changes the record to `Returned` and restores the book to `Available`.
+6. Returning a book changes the record to `Returned` and restores the book to `Availabl
-7. The admin dashboard calculates live totals and circulation aggregates from Mon

 ## User and Admin Flows